MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 for the specific class doesn’t pertain to a particular employee, you can change the information for that employee in the Employee Maintenance window.

+> [!IMPORTANT]
-*Before creating an employee class, you should have completed Setting up Payroll default entries .*
+> Before creating an employee class, you should have completed Setting up Payroll default entries .

 This information is contained in the following sections: